 2. Use a scale to measure ingredients – If you use a digital scale to measure you’re ingredients, then you can just pour your flour into your bowl.
 You don’t have to count scoops, wash multiple measuring cups, or even search for measuring cups.

 3. Use a bread machine - A bread machine doesn’t actually save you a lot of work, but it does let you start a loaf and forget it, at least for the two hours it takes to bake the bread.
 If there is no time in your schedule to watch bread rise as you do other things around the house, then a bread machine is your best option,

 4. Make your own bagged bread mix – During tax seasons, I did not have time to even measure out the ingredients for a loaf of bread.
-That’s an easy fix though, if you plan ahead and make your own bagged gluten free bread mix.
+That’s an easy fix though, if you plan ahead and Homemade Gluten Free Bread.
 Then all you have to do is grab a bag from your freezer, add the wet ingredients and turn the bread machine on.